 The quality of playback is also impacted by the embed size of the video.
 For example, if the size of your embedded video is 384x216, it is not an efficient use of bandwidth to serve a high resolution 2160p video in a container of that size.
 However, if the viewer enters fullscreen we will adjust to the highest available quality that the internet connection can support.

 You can record your own videos with Vidyard, either through the Vidyard Chrome extension or a number of integrated applications and products that support the Vidyard app—Gmail, Outlook, SalesLoft, Outreach, Zendesk + many more.

 Videos created through these tools are immediately encoded and uploaded to your library.
 Recorded videos have the following output settings:

 |Bitrate||Determined by your computer's available system and browser resources|

 |Resolution||For camera recordings, Vidyard will create a 360p, 480p, and 720p version of the video.

-For screen and tab recordings, Vidyard will produce a 720p version of the video.
+For screen recordings (fullscreen or tab), Vidyard will produce a 720p version of the video.

 Trouble uploading a video?